HarryGifford/special-relativity/README.md

 Accelerating along a street at at relativistic speeds.
 You can see the geometric effects of [abberation](https://en.wikipedia.org/wiki/Relativistic_aberration) and [Terrell rotation](https://en.wikipedia.org/wiki/Terrell_rotation).

-See `overview.ipynb` for details of the math (which unfortunately can't be rendered in README markdown.)
+See [overview.md](/overview.md) for details of the math (which unfortunately can't be rendered in README markdown.)

+## Overview of code

+The code is located under `src` and `static`.
+The project uses [babylonjs](https://www.babylonjs.com/) to provide a basic engine and to load the GLTF model.
+We use shaders to apply the actual special relativistic transformations.

+If you are interested in the actual code that transforms geometry according to special relativity, go to `static/main.vert` and to see the code that transforms the colors, go to `static/main.frag`.
+This will require knowledge of Shaders.

+`static/main.vert` is the GLSL shader that applies the Lorentz transform to the vertices.

+`static/frag.glsl` is a basic diffuse shader.
+Nothing special in here.

+`src/camera.ts` contains code to control the camera and how quickly it speeds up and slows down so that the acceleration is smooth.
+I decided to work in proper velocity instead of regular velocity since it made for smoother motion.

 ## Usage